Skip to main content

 MS SQLServer Database Sensor User Guide

-The MS SQL Server Database Sensor User Guide provides instructions for installing, configuring, and running the SQL Server Database Sensor within the Keyfactor AgileSec Platform.
-It details sensor architecture, scan behavior, prerequisites, authentication requirements, and data processing workflows to support centralized discovery and analysis of database encryption and cryptographic assets.
+The MS SQL Server Database Sensor User Guide provides instructions for deploying and operating the MS SQL Server Database Sensor within the Keyfactor AgileSec Platform.
+This guide covers prerequisites, authentication methods, execution methods, configuration options, and troubleshooting.

 Overview